 While he was banged up, he made a full recovery before training camp was over.
 Despite not playing football since high school, Lesnar landed a contract with the Minnesota Vikings.

 Donning jersey number 69, Lesnar played defensive tackle throughout the preseason.
-He quickly earned the respect of his teammates with his hard work and passion.
+He quickly earned the respect of his teammates with his hard work and passion for the game.

 He was also involved in some scuffles throughout camp, including one that has become a bit of a tall tale.

-His old teammate, wide receiver Nate Burleson, explains:
+His former teammate, wide receiver Nate Burleson, explains in this entertaining 2-minute video:

 Unfortunately, he didn’t make the final 53-man roster.